microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 Graphics processors are designed to execute as much work in parallel as possible.
 Any GPU work that depends on previous GPU work must be synchronized before accessing dependent data.

 With legacy Resource Barriers, drivers must infer which work to synchronize.
 Often this is a best-guess since the driver may not be able to determine when a subresource was last accessed.
-Typically, the driver must assume the worst-case: any previous work that *could* have accessed a resource in StateBefore must be synchronized with any work that *could* access the resource in StateAfter.
+Typically, the driver must assume the worst-case: any previous work that *could* have accessed a resource in `StateBefore` must be synchronized with any work that *could* access the resource in `StateAfter`.

 The enhanced Barrier API's use explicit `SyncBefore` and `SyncAfter` values as bitfield masks that can describe one or more combined synchronization scopes.
 A Barrier must wait for all preceding command `SyncBefore` scopes to complete before executing the barrier.
 Similarly, a Barrier must block all subsequent `SyncAfter` scopes until the barrier completes.

-D3D12_BARRIER_SYNC_NONE indicates synchronization is not needed either before or after barrier.
+`D3D12_BARRIER_SYNC_NONE` indicates synchronization is not needed either before or after barrier.
 A `D3D12_BARRIER_SYNC_NONE` `SyncBefore` value implies that the corresponding subresources are not accessed before the barrier in the same `ExecuteCommandLists` scope.
-Likewise, a SYNC_NONE `SyncAfter` value implies that the corresponding subresources are not accessed after the barrier in the same `ExecuteCommandLists` scope.
+Likewise, a `D3D12_BARRIER_SYNC_NONE` `SyncAfter` value implies that the corresponding subresources are not accessed after the barrier in the same `ExecuteCommandLists` scope.
 Therefore, `Sync[Before|After]=D3D12_BARRIER_SYNC_NONE` must be paired with `Access[Before|After]=D3D12_BARRIER_ACCESS_NO_ACCESS`.

 If a barrier `SyncBefore` is `D3D12_BARRIER_SYNC_NONE`, then `AccessBefore` MUST be `D3D12_BARRIER_ACCESS_NO_ACCESS`.
 In this case, there MUST have been no preceding barriers or accesses made to that resource in the same `ExecuteCommandLists` scope.